vedhsaka/Nothotdog/README.md

 ## Contributing

-We welcome contributions to NotHotDog!
+- We welcome contributions to NotHotDog!
+- Please comment on the issue if you are interested in contributing to it.

 ## License